franciscorafart/learn-cpp/Notes.md

 References are not new variables, just references.

 You cannont reassign references, because they're not real variables, just aliases.
 You would be just modifying the value of the original

+### Classes
+- C++ doesn't enforce a certain style of programming, but it has classes so it works well in object oriented programming.
+- Class => structure to put together data and functionality (variables and functions)
+- When creating a new class you can specify how visible the methods and properties are.
+By default a class makes them private.
+Making variables public makes class variables and methods accessible to external code.

+### Structs
+The only difference is that classes are private by default